AustrianTradingMachine/xwrpr/README.md

 # **Contributing**

 Improvements to the XTBpy project are welcome, whether it's a request, a suggestion, or a bug report.
 Just reach out!
+Visit also the Giuthub repository of XTBpy: [Github](https://github.com/AustrianTradingMachine/XTBpy)

 <br/>